Nvidia PureVideo: The eighth generation PureVideo HD

 Previous Maxwell GM200/GM204 GPUs implemented HEVC playback using a hybrid decoding solution, which involved both the host-CPU and the GPU's GPGPU array.
 The hybrid implementation is significantly slower than the dedicated hardware in VP8's video-engine.

 The eighth generation PureVideo HD is sometimes called "PureVideo HD 8" or "VP8", although this is not an official Nvidia designation.
 This generation of PureVideo HD corresponds to Nvidia Feature Set H (or "VDPAU Feature Set H").

 The ninth generation PureVideo HD

-The ninth generation of PureVideo HD, introduced with the NVIDIA TITAN V, a Volta (microarchitecture) GPU.

-The ninth generation PureVideo HD is sometimes called "PureVideo HD 9" or "VP9", although this is not an official Nvidia designation.
+The ninth generation of PureVideo HD was introduced with the Volta-based TITAN V. It is sometimes called "PureVideo HD 9" or "VP9", although this is not an official Nvidia designation.
 This generation of PureVideo HD corresponds to Nvidia Feature Set I (or "VDPAU Feature Set I").